-6.2 Nonmarital childbearing and cohabitation
+6.2 Nonmarital Childbearing and Cohabitation

 Early research in family economics reflected a reality where fertility was closely linked to marriage.
-Since the 1960s, however, a rising fraction of births is accounted for by single parents and cohabiting couples, suggesting that models that solely consider marital fertility are no longer sufficient.45 Fig. 26 displays the share of births outside marriage for nine countries.
+Since the 1960s, however, a rising fraction of births is accounted for by single parents and cohabiting couples, suggesting that models that solely consider marital fertility are no longer sufficient.45 Figure 26 displays the share of births outside marriage for nine countries.
 In 1960, these rates ranged from close to zero for Japan to about 15 percent in Austria.
 Nonmarital childbearing subsequently started to increase in most countries, albeit at different speeds.
-Today, the share of nonmarital births differs widely across countries, from more than 50 percent in Switzerland, to still close to zero in Japan.
-Nonmarital childbearing is, more generally, low in East Asia (Raymo et al., 2015; Sassler and Lichter, 2020).
+Today, the share of nonmarital births differs widely across countries, from more than 50 percent in some of the Scandinavian countries, 40 percent in the United States, about 30 percent in Switzerland, to still close to zero in Japan.
+Nonmarital childbearing is, more generally, low in East Asia (Raymo et al. 2015; Sassler and Lichter 2020).